KunalMamgain/kunalmamgain.github.io/_posts/2021-06-26-useful-bash-aliases.md

 Alias are like shortened version of a command than can be used instead of typing-out the whole command.
 These are quite helpful if you have some common commands that you use on a regualar basis.
 The alias concept is not something that is particular to bash but can used by different shells like zsh, fish but there is a little difference in syntax.
 Here I will be giving some examples that are written for bash shell.

 ### Get started
 Creating an alias is simple.
-All you need to do is go to your home directory and you can get started by writing `alias [alias_name]="[command]"` in your `.bashrc` file or you can create a `.aliases` file and source it in from your `.bashrc` file.
+All you need to do is go to your home directory and you can get started by writing `alias [alias_name]="[command]"` in your `.bashrc` file or you can create an `.aliases` file and source it in from your `.bashrc` file.
 I prefer to do the latter as in that way I can keep a clean record of my aliases in a single file.

 **Note:** You can source your `.aliases` file by typing
 ```bash